prich28/aiproj2/README.md

 2. Navigate to the desired location on your computer and clone this repository.

-3. Create, in the root of the file, a text file that contains a list of puzzles of the same dimension.
+3. Create, in the root of the file, a text file that contains a list of puzzles of the same dimension (it must be at least 2 puzzles!).

 4. In the root folder run the command `python3 main.py`